-if one or more of the directors leaving their office vacant were drawn from a slate also containing candidates who were not elected, the replacement must be made by appointing, in progressive order, persons drawn from the slate to which the directors in question belonged, provided that said persons are still eligible for election and willing to accept the office;
+• if one or more of the directors terminating their office were drawn from a slate also containing candidates who were not elected, the replacement by the board of directors must be made by appointing, in progressive order, persons drawn from the slate to which the directors in question belonged, provided that said persons are still eligible for election and willing to accept the office;

-- in any case, in replacing directors who leave their office vacant, the board of directors must ensure the presence of the necessary number of directors meeting the independence requisites established by the law, and ensuring the compliance with the applicable laws on balance between genders; - if the majority of the directors appointed by a shareholders' meeting leaves the office vacant, the entire board is to be deemed to have resigned and the directors still in office must promptly call a shareholders' meeting to elect a new board.
+- in any case, in replacing directors who terminate their office, the board of directors must ensure the presence of the necessary number of directors meeting the independence requisites established by the law, and ensuring the compliance with the applicable laws on balance between genders; - if the majority of the directors appointed by a shareholders' meeting terminates the office, the entire board is to be deemed to have resigned and the directors still in office must promptly call a shareholders' meeting to elect a new board.

 It should be noted that the Company has not adopted specific plans for the succession of the executive directors since, until the date hereof, such directors have been elected based upon proposal of the main shareholder the Ministry of Economy and Finance.
+Moreover, in light of the results of the 2014 board review (described in the paragraph "Assessment of the functioning of the board of directors and the committees" of this section of the document), during 2015, the board of directors will begin an assessment on whether it would be advisable to prepare succession plans for the Company's top management positions.